How To Put Yourself First In Life Because You Deserve It

 So get this straight:

 You deserve to be able to put yourself first.

 Ask yourself these questions to determine if you’re too kind to other people:

-If you answered No to the question above, it might be time to learn a few ways to put yourself first.
+If you answered No to the questions above, it might be time to learn a few ways to put yourself first.

-- Write a list of things you would like to do this week and do them
+1. Write a list of things you would do if you put yourself first